 Place the turkey, completely sealed in its protective plastic wrapper on a deep tray to catch any drippings.
 Place this tray on the bottom shelf of the refrigerator.
 This is to assure that should the turkey leak, it will not drip onto any other food in the refrigerator.

-In order to fully defrost a completely frozen turkey in the refrigerator, figure at least one day for every four pounds of turkey.
-Based on this figure, a twenty pound turkey would take at least five days to fully defrost.
+In order to fully defrost a completely frozen turkey in the refrigerator, allow at least one day for every three pounds of turkey.
+Based on this figure, a twenty pound turkey would take about 7 days to fully thaw in the refrigerator.

 COLD WATER THAWING:

-Expect, when defrosting your turkey in cold water, for the process to take least 30 minutes per pound of turkey.
+When defrosting your turkey in cold water, expect the process to take at least 30 minutes per pound of turkey.

 IF you don’t have room in the fridge or are limited for time to defrost it fully, you can choose from several options.
-Begin by keeping the turkey completely wrapped in its protective covering and choosing one of these options:
+Begin by keeping the turkey completely wrapped in its protective covering and choosing one of the following methods:

 1. Use a sink filled with cold water.
 Place the turkey breast down.
 You will need to change the water every 30 minutes.
-Take note: It will definitely be a challenge to work in a kitchen with the sink filled with a defrosting turkey. ?
+Take note: It will definitely be a challenge to work in a kitchen when the sink is filled with a defrosting turkey.

 3. Use a large cooler filled with cold water.
 Place the turkey breast down in the cooler.
 Check the water temperature often to make sure it stays below 40*.
-Take care to place it away from small children and pets.
+This is my recommended method.
+I leave the lid on to keep it cool and to make it safer.
+ALWAYS take care to place it away from small children and pets.

-Always use a cold water bath.
+ALWAYS use a COLD water bath.
 Check and replace the water often to make sure it stays nice and cold.
+Each of these methods takes about 30 minutes per pound, so a 20 pound turkey will take about 10 hours.

-Though many suggest leaving the turkey at room temperature for an hour before roasting, this is never a safe thing to do.
-Bacteria multiplies rapidly any time either raw or cooked turkey is between 41*F and 135*F.
+When your turkey is thawed, either store it in the refrigerator, or roast it immediately.
+Though many suggest leaving the turkey at room temperature for an hour before roasting, this is NEVER a safe thing to do.
+Bacteria multiplies rapidly any time either raw or cooked turkey is between 40*F and 140*F.